PROSPricing/jdk8patch-halfupround/README.md

     Overall result : FIXED

+#### Buggy (unpatched) Java 8 example output

-However, without the patch (without the `-javaagent` option) the self-test on early GA releases of Java 8 looks like this:
+Without the patch (without specifying the `-javaagent` option) the self-test on releases of Java 8 to date will look similar to the following.

     JDK-8041961 test case:
             99.9989 HALF_UP --> 100                 OK